pesekt1/migration-script/README.md

 ## TODO
 - There is a typo in the passengers table in myslq. fist_name should be first_name.
-- Numbers are passed with decimal point to neo4j.
+- Numbers are passed with a decimal point to neo4j.
 Needs to be fixed.
-- Generate more test data to MySQL.
+- Create some test cypher queries.